Skip to contentContribute to ReadWriteThink / RSS / FAQs / Technical Help / Contact Us

 Brown, Stephen, and Marion Walter.
 2005.
 The Art of Problem Posing.
 Hillsdale, NJ: Lawrence Erlbaum.

-Short, Kathy and Jerome Harste, with Carolyn Burke.
-1996.
+Short, Kathy G., and Harste, Jerome E. 1996.
 Creating Classrooms for Authors and Inquirers.
 Portsmouth, NH: Heinemann.